AI Search Optimization Case Studies for Auto Parts

 In this second case study, the ChatGPT traffic medium shows up as 51% (not set) and 49% as referral.
 Much different than AI case study #1.
 Perplexity also behaved differently.
 34% of traffic comes in the the medium as (not set) and 66% as referral.
 Also note in this screenshot from Google Search Console that so far, there’s not much of a zero click search gap.

-This site doesn’t yet have an llms.txt file, but that’s coming.
+This site doesn’t yet have an llms.txt file, but we’re now debating whether the llms.txt file is worth the trouble.

 Comparison of medium = referral, organic and (not set) in GA4 from AI traffic